rgwood/RezoningScraper/README.md

           Print version
 ```

 ## License

 Public domain.
 Do whatever you like with this code, no attribution needed.

 ## To Do

-- [ ] Figure out better error handling.
+- [x] Figure out better error handling.
 Ideally we'd put messages on a queue to be processed.
-  - [ ] Have multiple queues; one for Slack things, one for Bluesky
-  - [ ] Would be cool to make this a library.
-Give it a SQLite DB and let it go wild.
-But maybe start small and pull it into a library later
-  - [ ] Need dead letter queues too
-  - [ ] Backed by a MessageQueue table and a DeadLetterQueue table
-  - [ ] What should API look like?
-I think give it a table name and make it generic over the types of messages expected
-    - [ ] dequeue<T>(table_name: string) -> Result<Option<T>>
-      - or similar (may want to return a Message<T> that provides extra data)
-- [ ] Hook up to Sentry for error reporting
+- [ ] Set up Datadog for error reporting.
+Just tail the logs for now?
+Or use https://github.com/DataDog/datadog-api-client-rust?tab=readme-ov-file
 - [ ] Add option to post to Bluesky